BryanHogan/learnkorean/README.md

 - color of button on index -> chose main color & gradient
 - change star icon in footer with bryanhogan turlte icon

+Last steps:
+- add site to google

 Future:
+- overflowing toc needs to be scrollable
 - practice

 Using